rossj/rackit/README.md

 - options - a hash of additional options
   - type - a MIME type (e.g. 'Image/JPEG').
 If not specified, mime-magic is used.
   - meta - a hash of additional metadata to store along with the file
-- callback(err, cloudPath) - cloudPath is of the form 'container/file-name' and is used by Rackit to identify the file
+- callback(err, cloudContainer, cloudFileName) - returns information about the location of the file.
+You should concatenate the container and file name in the form 'container/file-name' for storage.
+This format is used as input to other methods.

 Uploads a file to the cloud.
 The uploaded file will be given a random 24-character file name.